justinsta624/readme/README.md

 - **Express**: Web application framework for building RESTful APIs.
 - **Mini-CSS-Extract Plugin**: Webpack plugin that extracts CSS into separate files.
 - **Webpack**: Module bundler that helps bundle and manage static assets for web application.
-- **Workbox**: Libraries to build offline-first PWAs in conjunction with Webpack (in service worker generation, caching strategies, and offline support)
+- **Workbox**: Libraries to build offline-first PWAs in conjunction with Webpack
+  - in service worker generation, caching strategies, and offline support
-- **Concurrently**: A utility for running multiple processes concurrently, to simultaneously run the client-side and server-side scripts.
+- **Concurrently**: A utility for running multiple processes concurrently
+  - to simultaneously run the client-side and server-side scripts.
-- **IndexedDB**: API for client-side storage, enabling offline functionality and improving performance by reducing the need to fetch data from the server.
+- **IndexedDB**: API for client-side storage, enabling offline functionality and improving performance
+  - by reducing the need to fetch data from the server.
-- **Babel**: A JavaScript compiler to transpile modern JavaScript code into a version that is compatible with a wide range of browsers.
+- **Babel**: A JavaScript compiler to transpile modern JavaScript code into a version
+  - compatible with a wide range of browsers.
 - **Heroku**: A cloud platform that offers easy deployment and management of web applications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>